gdiet/backup/README.md

 DedupFS uses FUSE (Filesystem in Userspace).
 This is preinstalled in most Linux installations.
 On Windows, install [WinFSP](https://github.com/billziss-gh/winfsp) to make FUSE available.
 It can be downloaded on the [WinFSP Releases](https://github.com/billziss-gh/winfsp/releases) page.
 Currently I use `WinFsp 2020` a.k.a `winfsp-1.6.20027` for running DedupFS on Windows.

-Free space on target drive
+DedupFS needs disk space for its repository.
+If you back up lots of data, it will need lots of space.
+Keep an eye on available disk space when using.

-128 MB free RAM - more is better
+DedupFS runs fine with approximately 128 MB RAM assigned to its process.
+See below for details.

 ## Basic Steps To Use DedupFS